Washoe Tribe of Nevada and California: Carson Colony

 Established in 1917, the 16 acre community had 275 resident members in 1991.
 This colony is located in Carson City, Nevada and owns a gymnasium for recreation, youth programs, and hosting tribal events.
 The colony has four community representatives.

 Dresslerville Colony

-This is the largest Washoe community in population.
+The Dresslerville Colony is the largest Washoe community in population.
 348 members lived there in 1991.
 It is located on 90 acre in Gardnerville near the Gardnerville Ranchos.
 Most of the tribe's public buildings are here, including a community center, gymnasium, and park.
 They have five community representatives.

 Stewart Community

 Located at the south side of Carson City, this community was established in 1890, has 2960 acre, with 90 members.
 They have the Stewart Community Center.
 Their five community representatives are chaired by Wanda Batchelor.

 Washoe Ranch

 This 95 acre ranch in Carson Valley was purchased by the tribe in 1938 and 1940.
 There the tribe collectively raised hogs, sheep, and a herd of dairy cows.
 They grew potatoes and peaches.
 When farm production decreased in the 1950s, the land was temporarily leased to non-Native farmers.